IMPACT Clinical Trial Accelerator Program

-IMPACT is a program for new ventures in the life sciences or biomedical industries who seek to commercialize their health-related inventions, conduct clinical trials, and secure regulatory approval.
+IMPACT is a program for new ventures in the life sciences or biomedical industries who are seeking guidance in conducting clinical trials to secure regulatory approval for their new health-related inventions.

-The IMPACT Venture Navigators work with the venture to design, support, execute, and report on their clinical trials, including connecting the venture with a Principal Investigator.
+The IMPACT Venture Navigators work with the venture to design, support, execute, and report on their pre-market clinical trials.

 Located at the Life Sciences Innovation Hub, IMPACT is supported by Innovate Calgary and offers unparalleled access to research space (office, wet and dry labs, prototype maker space), entrepreneurial and business development programming, mentorship, and connections to local experts, facilities and resources.

 IMPACT is the recognized clinical trial vendor for the Creative Destruction Lab.

 Work with the IMPACT Team to get your product to market

 Housed within the Life Sciences Innovation Hub at the University of Calgary, in collaboration with Creative Destruction Lab - Rockies, and activated by Innovate Calgary, IMPACT facilitates the process of navigating the local research environment to ensure timely and smooth start-up, execution, and completion of clinical trials required to license and sell new medical devices, software, or pharmaceuticals in various domestic and international markets.
 Partnering with our team will result in a much faster and simplified research experience on the challenging path to commercialization of a medical device, drug, or other life science-based product.

 Here’s what you can expect when you partner with the IMPACT Team to conduct your research:

 - An initial consultation meeting to assess your company’s needs, expectations, and to map out a unique research plan